 - UNDP Social Media accounts (Facebook, Twitter, Instagram, LinkedIn) to be updated with information regularly.
 Members of the affected communities to be featured continuously. - Production of a video story: Before and After the Earthquake.
-Beneficiary perspective on focus.

-- Produce two stories highlighting project's progress and impact. - Production of a photo album: "Before and After the Earthquake". - Production of public awareness materials such as flyers, posters, infographics to raise awareness about the project, and other relevant visibility material according to the different audiences.
+Beneficiary perspective on focus. - Produce two stories highlighting project's progress and impact. - Production of a photo album: "Before and After the Earthquake". - Production of public awareness materials such as flyers, posters, infographics to raise awareness about the project, and other relevant visibility material according to the different audiences.

-All publications, reports, leaflets, video story and other multi-media products will acknowledge that the product or material was developed "with funding from the Government of Croatia".
-Croatia, Government of Albania and UNDP logos will be displayed properly.
+All publications, reports, leaflets, video story and other multi-media products will acknowledge that the product or material was developed "with funding from the Government of Denmark and the Government of the United Kingdom".
+Denmark, United Kingdom, Government of Albania and UNDP logos will be displayed properly.
 All the visibility materials in the construction sites and in public events will have the project logos.

-IV.
-PROJECT MANAGEMENT
+X. PROJECT MANAGEMENT